What’s the cost to install a swimming pool?

 First off, you should know this is not a DIY job for almost anyone.
 A swimming pool is a complex thing to install, and different localities have different regulations about exactly what you can and can’t do.

-Second, you better be ready to dive deep into your pockets before you can dive off the deep end.
-For an in-ground swimming pool — the permanent kind that requires a large hole to be dug in your yard — you can expect to spend $20,000-$65,000, depending on the size, material and layout you choose, according to HomeAdvisor.
-Larger, more complicated designs, intricate finishes and elaborate landscaping will, of course, up the cost; it’s not unknown to spend six figures on swimming pools.
+Second, you better be ready to dive deep into your pockets before you can dive into the deep end.
+For an in-ground or built-in swimming pool — the permanent kind that requires a large hole to be dug in your yard — you can expect to spend $35,000-$100,000 for installation and add-ons like decking, depending on the size, material and layout you choose, according to HomeAdvisor.
+Larger, more complicated designs, intricate finishes and elaborate landscaping will, of course, up the cost; it’s not unheard of to spend six figures on swimming pools.

-What are the main types of swimming pools?
+What are the main types of in-ground swimming pools?

 When it comes to in-ground pools, one of the first decisions you’ll have to make is what material you want yours to be made of.